becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 # 6 Degrees of Freedom Robot - Project

-This is one of my ongoing univeristy projects.
+This is one of my third year's univeristy projects.
 The original version is made using MATLAB, but I wanted to make it easier to run using Python.
 For this project I'm designing an industrial robot with 6DoF.
 This project splits into two phases: